Ashland Public Library in the Gresham Room

-In Spring of 2013 Deb received grants from the Western Carolinians for Peace and Justice in the Middle East (wcpjme.org) and a St. Louis-based war tax resisters group for the purpose of producing artwork about the everyday lives of Palestinians who since 1948 have been enduring illegal occupation of their homelands by Israeli Defense Forces.
-Soon the artwork will be posted on this site.
+In Spring of 2013 Deb received grants from the Western Carolinians for Peace and Justice in the Middle East (wcpjme.org) and a St. Louis-based war tax resisters group to produce artwork about the experiences of Palestinians who since 1948 have been enduring illegal occupation of their homelands by Israeli Defense Forces.